 The exercises at the end of each chapter use either data from our data package or data used in the Stata manuals.
-StataCorp provides these datasets online.3 They can be used within Stata using the command webuse filename.
-However, this command assumes that your computer is connected to the Internet.
-Otherwise, you have to download the respective files manually from a different computer.
+StataCorp provides these datasets online.3 They can be used within Stata by typing the command webuse filename.
+However, this command assumes that your computer is connected to the Internet; if it is not, you have to download the respective files manually from a different computer.

-This book contains a lot of graphs, only one of which was not generated with Stata.
-You can reproduce all other graphs from the analysis examples.
-For the more complicated graphs, we have included do-files in our file package so that you can reproduce these graphs (the name of the do-file needed for each graph is given in a footnote under the graph).
+This book contains many graphs, which are almost always generated with Stata.
+In most cases, the Stata command that generates the graph is printed above the graph, but the more complicated graphs were produced by a Stata do-file.
+We have included all of these do-files in our file package so that you can study these files if you want to produce a similar graph (the name of the do-file needed for each graph is given in a footnote under the graph).

 If you do not understand our explanation of a particular Stata command or just want to learn more about it, use the Stata help command, which we explain in chapter 1.
-Or you can see the printed manuals (to which the online help refers) for more details.
-For example, [R] summarize refers to the entry describing the summarize command in the Stata Base Reference Manual.
+Or you can look in the Stata manuals, which are available in printed form and as PDF files.
+When we refer to the manuals, [R] summarize, for example, refers to the entry describing the summarize command in the Stata Base Reference Manual.
 [U] 18 Programming Stata refers to chapter 18 of the Stata User's Guide.
-When you see a reference to a keyword in one of the Reference manuals, you can use the online help (see section 1.3.17) to get information on that keyword.
+When you see a reference like these, you can use Stata's online help (see section 1.3.16) to get information on that keyword.